 After walking some hours through the wintry night, the group sought refuge in a stable, where they hoped to wait out the freezing temperatures.
 After what the respondent said was a “horrible night”, the group set off to try and re-enter Albania.
 Now that it was light, they could get their bearings and had a rough idea of which way to go.

 However, as soon as they crossed the Albanian border, the respondent was apprehended by what he alleged were Frontex officers.
 He described them as wearing balaclavas and black uniforms which displayed the flags of Poland and Germany.
 The respondent also documented that the officers had two white Range Rovers, with the flags of Poland and Germany on their registration plates.

 Since they were apprehended almost instantaneously after crossing the border, the respondent also believed that the officers had been tracking the group for some time.

 In 2019, the European Union’s border agency launched an operation in Albania, its first outside the bloc.
 Albania, which opened EU membership talks in June 2019, is receiving help from Frontex with “border control” and “tackling cross-border crime.”

 By 2027, the agency expects to deploy 10,000 border and coast guards to help external countries cope with migrants.

-These officers loaded the men into the two vehicles, drove them back to the same camp near the Albanian-Greek border, when they were handed over to the Albanian authorities.
+It is therefore not implausible that these officers were members of Frontex, especially when coupled with the respondent’s descriptions of their uniforms and vehicles.
+The respondent reports that these officers loaded the men into the two vehicles, drove them back to the same camp near the Albanian-Greek border, when they were handed over to the Albanian authorities.
 This time, their fingerprints were taken.